Lejo1/vps_blocker/README.md

 You get 1000 requests/day for free
 iphub_key = 123

+###### getipintel.net

+You must set an own contact email for getipintel.net
+Please first go to the webpage and read what it's used for!
+getipintel_contact = example@example.com

 ###### proxycheck.io

 For a higher request limit 1000 instead of 100 requests and dashboard register at there webpage